Hello. Welcome to the Clean Water Made Easy Podcast Question and Answer Episode 9.

 There are some pool chlorine that are also certified for drinking water; but usually, most of them are not.
 They are not made for drinking water, they are made for pools.

 To give you an example, you can look and see on the bottle or canister what type of chlorine it is.
-The common chlorine is used in that are solid that we use in drinking water is calcium hypochlorite.
+The common chlorine that is used in drinking water is solid and is calcium hypochlorite.
 Then when you put it into the water, you’re getting the chlorine, and a little bit of calcium, but nothing toxic.
-Other than the chlorine which at certain levels, (that’s a topic for a different day) Chlorine is very effective so they’re using it.
+Other than the chlorine which at certain levels is toxic, but that’s a topic for a different day.
+Chlorine is very effective so they’re using it.

 Anyway, calcium hypochlorite is what you want for drinking water.
-When you get into pool chlorine, you get into tri-chloro and the dischlor type which contain cyonoric acid.
-Generally, though it sounds like cyanide it doesn’t give you cyanide poisoning.
-However, there could be other contaminants in the tri-cor and di-cor chlorinating compound.
+When you get into pool chlorine, you get into trichlor and the dischlor type which contain cyanuric acid.
+Generally, though it sounds like cyanide, it doesn’t give you cyanide poisoning.
+However, there could be other contaminants in the trichlor and the dischlor chlorinating compound.
 It’s not good for potable water.

 Lithium hypochlorite is another one that’s used in pools.
-That’s something you won’t want avoid because nothing in it is toxic.
-There are some trichloride that are certified for drinking water so I’m not sure exactly how toxic it is but usually we won’t recommend chlorine tablets for pool for potable water because you can get the regular tablets.
+That’s something you would want to absolutely avoid because lithium toxic.
+There are some trichlorides and dichlorides that are certified for drinking water but I’m not sure exactly how toxic it is but usually we won’t recommend the pool chlorine tablets for potable water because you can get the regular tablets.
 They’re not that expensive and lasts a long time.
-We carry one that’s been certified for drinking water but generally, the chlorine pellets that are made for drinking water is the best one.
+We carry one that’s been NSF certified for drinking water but generally, the chlorine pellets that are made for drinking water is the best one.

 You mentioned 2 things – dry skin and your septic tank.

 There is a way to usually deal with that which is to inexpensively get a small tank of carbon and as the water flows into the house, it flows into the carbon filter, removes the sediment, takes off chlorine and then once a week backwashes and cleans itself.
-You can get just the carbon cartridge the best thing for the whole home.
+Or you can get just the carbon cartridge, which is not the best thing for the whole home.
 You don’t get as high a flow through it but you can use that.
 Or one of these small carbon filter tanks.

-Some people have been uploading little pellets into the tank but throwing it into the tank you can get a high chlorine residual and then no chlorine residual.
+Throwing it into the tank you can get a high chlorine residual and then no chlorine residual.
 That’s another thing.
-By having an automatic chlorinator is better but people do what you’re doing.
+Having an automatic chlorinator is better but people do what you’re doing.
 It works great but just be a little careful about using the pool chlorine.
-A look on the bottle and see what kind of chlorine it is.
+Look on the bottle and see what kind of chlorine it is.
 If it says lithium I would avoid it.
-If it’s one of the tri-cor or di-cor , they’re not for potable water but some of them had been certified for it and they claim that the cyanorin part of it is not toxic.
+If it’s one of the trichlor or dischlor, they’re not for potable water but some of them had been certified for it and they claim that the cyanuric acid part of it is not toxic.
 Generally, in the role of water treatment, we recommend potable water grade.